weichungw/INF554Final/transcript.md

 2. Have you ever observe LA's daily macro behavior.
 3. Traffic volume could inform us the activity level of each part in LA.

-<a name="slide3"></a>
-## Slide 3
-### Value of project
-1. We could optimize our personal behavior corresponding to it.
-Either benifit to ourself or to the whole society.
-    1. During heavy traffic, Google direction could be inaccurate.
-    2. All we need is to avoid those red cloud on the map.
-2. The authority could drafts plans to tackle heavy traffic.

 <a name="slide4"></a>
 ## Slide 4